 Car camping means you can bring a lot and live in luxury.
 In my camping kitchen essential post I break down everything you need for your camp kitchen and exactly how to organize all of it.
 If you are looking for luxury check out the Biolite Camp Firepit here.

+You need a headlamp.
+If you want to walk around your campsite and be hands-free- and you do then you need a headlamp.
 My Petzl headlamp last me about 10 years so last summer when it really died, I went for another Petzl.
 Yep, it’s under $30 and works great.
 I recommended Petzl or Black Diamond Brand headlamps.

 Now that your campsite is perfect its time to go exploring.
 I have recently gifted a bag by Adventurist Backpack Co.
 This padded bag is great for bringing the essentials with you from work to camping and even on a short hike.
 The inside has great padding so you can protect your computer and all your camera gear as well.
 This bag is practical and stylish making it the perfect hike to town bag.
 Plus, for each backpack sold the Adventurist team provides meals for families in need.
 You can learn more about their mission here.

 There are lots of great coolers on the market and there is one for every budget too.
 Yeti is the OG cooler that started it all but sells at a premium price.
 There are other totally comparable coolers at much lower prices such as Rtic and Grizzly.
-We were going to purchase an Rtic cooler last summer but there was a few months wait on delivery so we went with Grizzly.
+We were going to purchase an Rtic cooler last summer but there were a few months wait on delivery so we went with Grizzly.
 We totally lucked out in that the larger size in this two-tone color was on major sale.
-I highly recommend buying the baskets as you can keep foot that doesn’t need to been ice there like cheese!
+I highly recommend buying the baskets as you can keep food that doesn’t need to been ice there like cheese!

 For Christmas, Clay got me a smaller Rtic Soft Pack Cooler just for my cheese and smaller trips.
 We are also going to keep this little cooler in the car with us to keep snacks and drinks cold on longer trips.
 Ideally, you have 2 coolers – one only for food and one only for drinks with extra ice.
 This way when everyone goes to get a drink they are not opening the food cooler.
 Learn more about proper camp kitchen setup with coolers here.